balena-io/etcher/docs/CONTRIBUTING.md

 - Install the new version of the dependency.
 For example: `npm install --save
   <package>@<version>`.
 This will update the `npm-shrinkwrap.json` file.

-- Run `npm run clean-shrinkwrap`.
-This is a small script that ensures that operating system specific dependencies that could get included in the previous step are removed from `npm-shrinkwrap.json`.

 - Commit *both* `package.json` and `npm-shrinkwrap.json`.

 Testing